Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Yuma, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Yuma, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Yuma is one of the sunniest cities on Earth — while that means clear driving conditions most of the year, its position as a border city and military hub (Marine Corps Air Station Yuma) creates a distinctive local insurance market.
+In Yuma, this is especially important — Yuma is one of the sunniest cities on Earth and serves as a major US–Mexico border crossing — vehicle theft risk and military base (MCAS Yuma) traffic create a distinctive insurance market.

 What Full Coverage Doesn't Cover